madjugglers/pattern-book/01_maj_pattern_book.md

 Steve Otteson put in a big effort to update for Version 1.0 (date).
 Melonhead still caries around a tattered version of this printout.
 Luke Emery picked up the torch and created a major update (Version 2.0, 2012), though this copy was not widely distributed.
-In 2015 Matt Hemke and Evan Driscol created a github repository for the project and converted Luke's version into a repo.
+In 2015 Matt Hemke, Evan Driscol, and Nick Aitkins  created a github repository for the project, converted Luke's version into a repo, and updated the collection further.
  Recently  Chan Wilson, Jeff Adamus, and
 Melonhead have been recording the patterns we do at Thursday and Sunday practices.
 It's an amazing collection, and